gortonator/bsds-6650/README.md

 Class will meet each week for 3 hour 15 mins.
 Classes will be a mix of lectures and labs.

 ## Course Book
-The book for the course, Concurrency and Scalability for Distributed Syetms, is in development.
+The book for the course, Foundations of Scalable Systems, is being written as you read

-The first 11 chapters should be progressively available online [here](https://www.oreilly.com/library/view/concurrency-and-scalability/9781098106058/).
+The first 15 chapters should be progressively available online [here](https://www.oreilly.com/library/view/concurrency-and-scalability/9781098106058/).

 You should be able to access this and all O'Reilly books through the library.